hmontero1205/pygrader/docs/README.md

 There are a few building blocks that make up the homework representation in this grader.
 ### Rubric Files
-HW assignments have a corresponding rubric found in `hwN/hwN_rubric.json` that look something like this:
+HW assignments have a corresponding rubric found in `hwN/rubric.json` that look something like this:
 ```
 {
+    "late_penalty": 1.0,
+    ...
     "B": {
         "B1": {
             "name": "B1",